jfdomitor/Intwenty/README.md

 # Intwenty
 Is a meta data driven Template that simplifies developing CMS, Blog Engines and other systems.
-Intwenty is built on Vue.js and ASP.NET Core.
+Intwenty is built on Vue.js and Net.

 - It lets you create meta models that describes UI and data.
 - Models are stored as data instead of strongly typed objects.